hyriver/hydrosignatures/README.rst

     sig = HydroSignatures(q_mmpd, p_mmpd)

-The ``sig.values`` property of this class contains the computed signatures.
+The ``values`` property of this class contains the computed signatures.
 For example, let's plot the regime curves:

 .. code:: python